httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 Applications MUST enforce the requirements defined in this document.
 Regardless of use case, applications MUST NOT accept signatures that do not conform to these requirements.

 # Including a Message Signature in a Message
-Message signatures can be included within an HTTP message via the `Signature-Input` and `Signature` header fields, both defined within this specification.
-Through these header fields, an HTTP Message MAY have zero or more message signatures
+Message signatures can be included within an HTTP message via the `Signature-Input` and `Signature` HTTP header fields, both defined within this specification.
+The `Signature` HTTP header field contains signature values, while the `Signature-Input` HTTP header field identifies the Covered Content and metadata that describe how each signature was generated.

-## Signature Identifiers
-Each message signature within an HTTP message is assigned a signature identifier that is unique within the HTTP message, and can be used to identify a particular signature within the context of the HTTP message.
-Signature identifiers are used as Dictionary member names within Structured Fields, and therefore MUST conform to the requirements for Dictionary member names defined in Section 3.2 of {{StucturedFields}}.

-## The 'Signature' HTTP Header
-The `Signature` HTTP header field is a Dictionary Structured Header {{StucturedFields}} containing zero or more message signatures generated from content within the HTTP message.
-Each member's name is a signature identifier, and its value is a Byte Sequence containing the corresponding message signature's signature value.

 ## The 'Signature-Input' HTTP Header
 The `Signature-Input` HTTP header field is a Dictionary Structured Header {{StucturedFields}} containing the metadata for zero or more message signatures generated from content within the HTTP message.
-Each member's name is a signature identifier, and its value is the message signature's Covered Content, expressed as a List of Tokens.
-Parameters of member values contain additional message signature metadata, as detailed below.
+Each member describes a single message signature.
+The member's name is an identifier that uniquely identifies the message signature within the context of the HTTP message.
+The member's value is the message signature's Covered Content, expressed as a List of Tokens.
+Further signature metadata is expressed in parameters on the member value, as described below.

+### Content Identifier Parameters {#content-id-params}

 ### Metadata Parameters {#params}
+The parameters on each `Signature-Input` member value contain metadata about the signature.
+Each parameter name MUST be a parameter name registered in the IANA HTTP Signatures Metadata Parameters Registry defined in {{param-registry}} of this document.
+This document defines the following parameters, and registers them as the initial contents of the registry:

 alg
 :